welcomeadvicecontactdisclaimer

 General Practitioners are rightly seen as the core of the NHS.
 They provide unwavering support across the UK to each and every member of the population.

-To give you some idea as to the scale of the service provided, there are around 300 million consultations with Gp's every year.
+To give you some idea as to the scale of the service provided, there are around 300 million consultations with GP's every year.
 This accounts for a massive 90% of the workload of the NHS.
 Customer satisfaction rates are thought to be around 91% following a recent survey.
-These amazing statistics have been supplied by the Royal College of General Practitioners [RCGP].
+These statistics have been supplied by the Royal College of General Practitioners [RCGP].

 General Practitioner complaints